 Advertisement

-Those who’ve lived in Italy for any length of time know that few things are more important here than la bella figura – ensuring that you present yourself to the world in your best light.
+Those who’ve lived in Italy for any length of time know that few things are more important here than la bella figura – ensuring that you present yourself to the world in the best possible light.

 It’s the perfectly coiffed septuagenarian who shows up at her pasticceria downstairs with her nails freshly painted and her make-up done, or the cyclist who’s accessorised up to the nines with the latest riding gear despite only needing to make a 10 minute journey.